valmikroy/tech_notes/Containers.md

+Control Groups provide a mechanism for aggregating/partitioning sets of tasks, and all their future children, into hierarchical groups with specialized behaviour.

+In CGroupv1 - subsystems has an hierarchy , so each subsystem can have its own hierarchy.

+In CGroupv2 - hierarchy get formed first then individual subsystems are attached in the tree.

 Controlling of process is a very old problem, it has been tackled

 - Having parent and child process relationship where all children belongs to a parent.